Herpes Lawsuit Attorney Serving Clients Nationwide

 - HSV 2 – Genital herpes is the most common form of herpes.
 These sores appear around the genitals or anus.

 The herpes virus never leaves the body, even if the sores are not present.
-Someone with the herpes virus can give it to a sexual partner even if they are not currently dealing with any symptoms.
+Someone with HSV-1 or HSV-2 virus can give it to a sexual partner even if they are not currently dealing with any symptoms.
 This is part of why herpes is such a commonly transmitted STD.

-If one of your sexual partners knowingly or negligently gave you herpes, you can file a claim to hold them accountable.
-Call our Los Angeles herpes claim lawyer today at (833) 456-3529 for a free consultation.
+If one of your sexual partners knowingly or negligently gave you herpes, you can file a lawsuit to hold them accountable.
+Call our herpes lawyer today at (833) 456-3529 for a free consultation.

 Lesser-known symptoms of herpes include: